rubenschagas/rodaroda/README.md

 This README.md document aims to guide you through the automated deployment of a DevOps project, specifically a hackathon featuring a backend service supporting CRUD operations.

-The purpose of this app is to build a basic structure for a backend application, along with an automated database, where, upon sending requests to the backend, we can query and insert data into it.
+The purpose of this app is to build a basic structure for a backend application, along with an automated database.
+Upon sending requests to the backend, we can query and insert data into it.

 The master carrier's structure revolves around trips, with dependencies on entities such as location (origin and destination types), product, vehicle and carrier.

 Additionally, it will execute Postman collection tests against the backend and generate a visually appealing HTML report for the test run.

-Furthermore, there are specific objectives to achieve, such as implementing standards, design patterns, code formatters, JDoc, building an authentication process, frontend development, introducing new entities, CI-CD, cloud, observability, and enhancements to application and business rules, among others.
+Furthermore, there are specific objectives to achieve, including the implementation of standards, design patterns, code formatters, JDoc, building an authentication process, frontend development, introducing new entities, CI-CD, cloud, observability, and enhancements to application and business rules, among others.

 Thus, the overall goal is to develop skills in the domains of DevOps, Development, QA, and SRE.

 ## ARCHITECTURE